 Discrete probability distributions in Python

-It allows you to model a broad range of random phenomena, like dice throwing, coin tossing, gambling, weather, finance, etc. More generally, Lea may be used for any finite set of discrete values having known probability: numbers, booleans, date/times, symbols,… Each probability distribution is modeled as a plain object, which can be named, displayed, queried or processed to produce new probability distributions.
+It allows you modeling a broad range of random phenomena: gambling, weather, finance, etc. More generally, Lea may be used for any finite set of discrete values having known probability: numbers, booleans, date/times, symbols,… Each probability distribution is modeled as a plain object, which can be named, displayed, queried or processed to produce new probability distributions.